ky2710/javascript-allonge-six/myAllonge/markdown/sub_6_colours.md

 compose(x => x + 1, y => y * y)(10)
   //=> 101
 ```
-The power arising from functions-as-first-class-entities is that we have a very flexible way to make functions out of functions, using functions.
-We are not "multiplying our entities unnecessarily."
+**The power arising from functions-as-first-class-entities is that we have a very flexible way to make functions out of functions, using functions.** We are not "multiplying our entities unnecessarily."
 On the surface, decorators and combinators are made possible by the fact that **we can pass functions to functions, and return functions that invoke our original functions.**

-But there's something else: **The fact that all functions are called in the exact same way.** We write `foo(bar)` and know that we will evaluate `bar`, and pass the resulting value to the function we get by evaluating `foo`.
+But there's something else: **[The fact that all functions are called in the exact same way. ?????](#aa)** We write `foo(bar)` and know that we will evaluate `bar`, and pass the resulting value to the function we get by evaluating `foo`.
 This allows us to write decorators and combinators that work with any function.

 Or does it?